Amoxicillin (as trihydrate)

 Space the doses as evenly as possible throughout the day.

-For example, if your child is taking amoxycillin three times a day, give a dose about every eight hours.
+For example, if your child is taking amoxicillin three times a day, give a dose about

 How long to give it for

-Continue giving amoxycillin to your child until the course is finished or until your doctor says so.
+Continue giving amoxicillin to your child until your doctor says so.

 Do not stop giving this medicine to your child because he/she is feeling better.